-Registration is open for the first international conference for Blattodea research, the ICBR, which will take place on 3rd to 4th April 2023 in Münster Castle, Germany.
+The ICBR is taking place on 3rd to 4th April 2023 in Münster Castle, Germany.

-We will be bringing together scientists at all career stages from all over the world to present and discuss exciting new research on Blattodea biology.
-We look forward to receiving you next Spring in Münster!
+We are bringing together scientists at all career stages from all over the world to present and discuss exciting new research on Blattodea biology.

 Day 1 - 3rd April